ThDilos/ThDilos.Fox.Expanded/README.md

-	-30 blocks around a Warden  (No longer applies when killed 3 wardens) -50 blocks around a Wither  (No longer applies when killed 1 wither) -150 blocks around an Ender dragon  (No longer applies when killed 1 Ender dragon) -Spawn of lightning (No longer applies when struck by lightning 16 times) -Health < 6 (3 hearts) (No longer applies when died 8 times)
+	-30 blocks around a Warden  (No longer applies when killed 3 wardens) -50 blocks around a Wither  (No longer applies when killed 1 wither) -150 blocks around an Ender dragon  (No longer applies when killed 1 Ender dragon) -Health < 6 (3 hearts) (No longer applies when died 8 times)

 	Fear Effect: